debanjandhar12/my-amplenote-plugins-v2/README.md

 # Amplenote Plugin Dev Environment

-This is a custom dev environment for Amplenote plugin.
+This is a dev environment for my Amplenote plugin (heavily customized).
 It is meant to host all of my amplenote plugins in a single workspace.

 Current plugin list:
-- [x] Amplenote Omnivore Plugin
+- [x] Amplenote Omnivore Plugin (In progress)
+- [ ] Amplenote Charts Plugin (In progress)

 # Building, Testing, and Running Plugins
 To use, first install the dependencies with `npm install`.
 Next, specify the target folder in `package.json` to the plugin you want to build, test, or run.
 For example, in the config below, the target folder is set as `/src-omnivore`.